sky-uk/vagrant-vrealize/README.md

 **NOTE:** This plugin requires Vagrant 1.2+,

 **NOTE MORE:** This plugin is a work in progress.
-The basics work, but it's noot as fully-featured as the `vagrant-aws` plugin it's largely based on.
+The basics work, but it's not as fully-featured as the `vagrant-aws` plugin it's largely based on.

 ## What works